-Study eight different ways with Quizlet!
-Five study modes and three activities make reviewing any subject engaging and effective.
+Study six different ways with Quizlet!
+Three study modes and three activities make reviewing any subject engaging and effective.
 Here's a quick look at all the ways you can study with Quizlet.

 Sections in this article include:

 A study set is a list of terms and definitions or questions and answers.
 Study sets can include words, images, and audio.
-You can upgrade any time to get even more special features, like diagram sets!
+You can upgrade any time to get even more special set creation features, like diagram sets and rich text editing!

 Diagram sets include an image, map, or diagram that you can label with terms and definitions.
 Find out more about how to create a diagram set.

 Review terms and definitions or questions and answers the way you would with traditional flashcards.

 Learn mode is available to Quizlet Plus and Quizlet Plus for teachers subscribers.
 If you're not a Quizlet subscriber, you can study with Learn mode for free for a limited number of rounds per study set.